Higher Rights of Audience (2011 Regulations)

-- Giving the firm you work for a competitive edge
+- Give the firm you work for a competitive edge.

 - Although the qualification is designed to equip candidates for work in the Higher Courts, the skills and experience you will obtain will help you conduct more effective advocacy in all courts.
-Aspects of the programme will also enhance your knowledge of evidence and ethics which will help you develop wider litigation expertise What does the new scheme involve?
+Aspects of the programme will also enhance your knowledge of evidence and ethics which will help you develop wider litigation expertise.

 Who is eligible?